 Kids who determine a realistic plan and stick to it greatly reduce their anxiety and ultimately perform better on test day.

 How do they do it?

 - They choose the ACT or SAT and prep for that one test only.
-All schools accept either test, so it makes sense to become an expert in the one that better suits them.
+All schools with testing requirements/recommendations accept either test, so it makes sense to become an expert in the one that better suits them.

 - They take a pre-test to get a baseline of scores.
 This helps them decide where to focus their learning, and will also give them something to measure their progress against.

 - They take their schedule into consideration and work around it to the best of their ability.
 If they’re in the spring musical, they’ll do their prep and test-taking during first semester (and maybe even start the summer before junior year).
-If their weekdays are packed with homework, sports, and a job, they’ll meet with their tutor on Sundays – without fail.
+If their weekdays are packed with homework, sports, and a job, they’ll meet with their tutor on Sundays.

 - They commit on day one to completing homework and taking practice tests.
 They build the homework into their weekly routine and see how a little bit of independent work most days makes a big impact on test day.
 Putting their practice tests on the calendar well ahead of time not only ensures that they won’t double book and miss them, but also gives them a goal to work toward.

-The other beautiful outcome of dedicated practice is improved school work.
-That leads to more confidence, which will definitely affect their ACT/SAT work!
+The other benefit of dedicated practice is improved school work.
+That leads to more confidence, which will definitely affect their ACT/SAT performance!